lparolari/ai-examples/README.md

 ### Money puzzle

-You can money puzzle implementations in [001_money](001_money) folder using different techniques and programming languages.
+You can find money puzzle implementations in [001_money](001_money) folder using different techniques and programming languages.

 Implementations:
- - **C++ with generate & test**.
+ - *C++ with generate & test*.
 The puzzle is solved with with *g&t algorithm*.
 The algorithm generates all the possible solutions one by one from the domain and checks wether the constraints are satisfied.
 If yes the prints the solutions, otherwise continues searching.

-- **C++ with simple backtracking**.
+- *C++ with simple backtracking*.
 The puzzle si solved with *simple backtracking*.
 The simple backtracking algorithm for each assignment to a variable verifies the constraints that can be verified.
 If this "partial" constraints are satisfied then it continues searhing for the solutions, otherwise tries a new assignement for that variable.

-- **Prolog with clp(fd)**.
-The puzzle is solved with Prolog library for constraint logic programmin.
+- *Prolog with clp(fd)*.
+The puzzle is solved with Prolog library for constraint logic programming.

-- **Prolog with backtracking**.
+- *Prolog with backtracking*.
 The puzzle is solved with Prolog backtracking.
 Prolog selects values for variables from theri domains and tries the assignments.
 A set of assignments are a solutions if constraints are satisfied.

+### Planning

+Some **planning** example implementations can be found at [002_planning](002_planning).

+The folder contains:
+ - 2 implementations of a labyrinth escape planning problem;
+ - the old *banana* planning problem.

+Files are self documented, explore them!

+### Graphs

+Examples treating **graphs** are located at [003_graphs](003_graps).

+Files are self documented, explore them!

+### Many other examples

+Stay tuned! ;)

 ## Author